Revolting Rhymes (film): Part 2

 The next morning, Jack discovers that the bean has sprouted into an enormous beanstalk during the night.
 His mother is unimpressed by this sight until Jack points out that the beanstalk's leaves are made of solid gold.
 Jack's mother sends him up to fetch them, but he quickly descends when he finds a menacing giant at the top who threatens to eat him upon smelling him.
 Jack's mother decides to ascend herself after berating Jack for not bathing enough, only to be eaten herself.
 Undeterred, Jack decides to bathe, and then climbs up and collects the leaves after seeing the giant unable to detect him.

 In town, the prince lays out the short stepsister's shoe for different women to try on, but the shoe is too big to fit anyone.
 When the short stepsister tries it on, the prince is horrified to see that it fits her and attempts to get out of marrying her.
-However, the short stepsister reminds him of the vow he had made; and the prince chops off her head in response.
-When the prince removes the head of the tall stepsister, a heartbroken Cindy expresses disgust at the prince's penchant for chopping off heads for fun.
-But the prince, who does not recognize her, orders her head chopped off too and chases her down with his guards to a dead end.
+The short stepsister, however, reminds him of the vow he had made and the prince chops off her head in response.
+When the prince removes the head of the tall stepsister, a heartbroken Cindy expresses disgust at the prince's penchant for chopping off heads for fun, but the prince, who does not recognize her, orders her head chopped off too and chases her down with his guards to a dead end.

 By this time, Red's son has fallen asleep while the wide-eyed daughter asks the wolf about Cindy's fate.
-He prepares to give her a sad ending, with Cindy being cornered and near decapitation; but seeing the girl's troubled expression convinces him to have the magic fairy appears to help Cindy.
-Cindy tells the fairy that she is no longer interested in princes and money, but simply wishes to find a decent man.
+He prepares to give her a sad ending, but the magic fairy soon appears to help Cindy, who tells her that she is no longer interested in princes and money, but simply wishes to find a decent man.
 The fairy turns the prince and his guards into frogs and leaves Cindy in front of her old magic shop, which Jack bought and made into a jam shop, having named it after her.
 The two later marry and have two children, living happily ever after.

 With both children now asleep, the wolf has a change of heart and decides not to exact revenge.
 Red returns home from her outing to find her sleeping children on the couch, along with Miss Hunt's book of fairy tales.
-She is then shocked to discover the wolf, who she recognizes from their earlier encounter; but the wolf simply wishes her good night and departs.
+She is then shocked to discover the wolf, who she recognizes from their earlier encounter, but the wolf simply wishes her good night and departs.
 Red sits at her kitchen table in disbelief, eating the stew the wolf had prepared; while the wolf exits a bus in the wilderness, sheds Miss Hunt's clothes, and returns to the woods having let the past go.